Cloning systems and action operads: A case study: the correspondence for braid groups

+On the one hand, recall from Example~\ref{examp:cloning} the (bilateral) cloning system for braid groups $\Br=(\Br_{\bullet},\pi,\iota,\zeta,\kappa)$, where the maps $\iota$ and $\zeta$ add one strand on the right or the left, respectively, and $\kappa$ are the cloning maps given by duplicating a strand.

-Note that the collection $\Br_{\bullet}$ can be endowed with an action operad structure with respect to the ``substitution maps'' $\circ_{j}\colon \Br_{n+1}\times\Br_m\to \Br_{n+m}$, which correspond to replacing the $j$-th strand of the first braid by the second braid.
-Figure \ref{fig:CloningToOperad} contains a depiction of this operation; for a more detailed discussion, see \cite[Definition 1.6 and Example 1.12(2)]{Corner-Gurski} for details.
+On the other hand, Example \ref{ex: Braid action operad} endows the collection $\Br_{\bullet}$ with an action operad structure with respect to the ``substitution maps'' $\circ_{j}\colon \Br_{n+1}\times\Br_m\to \Br_{n+m}$, which correspond to replacing the $j$-th strand of the first braid by the second braid.
+Figure \ref{fig:CloningToOperad} which contains a depiction of this operation; for a more detailed discussion, see \cite[Definition 1.6 and Example 1.12(2)]{Corner-Gurski} for details.

 We now explain how to obtain one structure from the other, illustrating the main ideas of the procedure with several pictures.